AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

-### Wonka Level Logistics: Renai Transport
+### Wonka Level Logistics: Renai Transportation

 by [Kiplacon](https://mods.factorio.com/user/Kiplacon)

 And for last on this mod list we have saved the largest and most imaginative.
-This [amazing mod](https://mods.factorio.com/mod/RenaiTransportation) introduces a whole **world** of new transport options that can liven up your factory with so much air time.
+This [amazing mod](https://mods.factorio.com/mod/RenaiTransportation) introduces a whole **world** of new transportation options that can liven up your factory with so much air time.

 **Flying items!**

-Renai Transport makes you ask: Why deal with bots or belts when you can just let the inserters throw the items where they need to go?
+Renai Transportation makes you ask: Why deal with bots or belts when you can just let the inserters throw the items where they need to go?
 It introduces thrower inserters that can toss items with precion into open chests that are ready to receive them.
 You can also ""~~blow~~ install openings onto things" via hatches so that you have direct insertion to machines from a distance!

 (1 gif: throw to open chests: easy)